Samsung/tizen-docs/docs/platform/developing/flashing-rpi.md

 #### Launch without using Tizen Studio

 During installation, the Package Manager creates shortcuts for IoT Setup Manager, which are used to launch the IoT Setup Manager as a standalone application.
-To launch the IoT Setup Manager follow:
+To launch the IoT Setup Manager, follow these steps:

 -   Windows, go to **Start Menu > Programs > Tizen Studio > Tools > IoT Setup Manager**.
 -   Ubuntu, go to **Dash (equivalent to Start Menu) > Applications > IoT Setup Manager**.